-The other way to interpret “influencer marketing,” and the meaning which is intended far more commonly in modern-day social media, is paying an individual or brand to promote your brand or business on their existing social media channels.
+The other way to interpret “influencer marketing,” and the meaning which is intended far more commonly in modern-day social media, is paying an individual (the influencer) to promote your brand or business on their existing social media channels.

 Paid influencer marketing is commonly seen within the B2C sphere, though it can be successful for B2B campaigns as well.
 It works well for B2C as influencers tend to have tight-knit communities of dedicated followers in the market to purchase the products/services that they promote.
 For B2B, collaborate with reputable companies and thought leaders in your industry to build brand awareness and credibility.

-The first of the influencer marketing 4 M’s, the “make” stage, is all about connecting with potential customers through advocates for your brand.
+The first of The 4 Ms of Influencer Marketing is “Make”.
+This stage is all about connecting with potential customers through advocates for your brand.
 You’ll need different strategies tailored to each stage of the buyer’s journey: awareness, consideration, and decision.

 For traditional B2B influencer marketing, the Make stage means forming relationships with key players in your industry and/or potential customers to create brand advocates and loyalists.

 Modern, paid influencer marketing at the Make stage requires a lot of market research and strategy planning.
-Gone are the days of influencer marketing solely existing of awkward celebrity endorsements of big-name brands/products.
+Gone are the days of influencer marketing solely existing on awkward celebrity endorsements of big-name brands/products.

 Influencer marketing in modern-day features meticulously planned campaigns focusing on your brand’s target demographic, creating value for both the business and the influencer they’re working with.